nokia/restful/doc/lambda.md

 Notes:

 * You can test your lambda directly, using `NewTestCtx()`.
-* Creating your own router instance instead of using default one is great when you test your code.
+* Creating your own router instance is great when you test your code.
   You can call `ServeHTTP()` with standard [httptest](https://golang.org/pkg/net/http/httptest/) package.
+  That may be more convenient when path or query variables are used, compared to creating test lambda context.
 * You can define port at `ListenAndServe()`, if you do not like default 8080.
 * Receiving context and passing that to client has several advantages.
   * You can define cancellation timeout.